ykjit/yk/docs/src/dev/env.md

 ### `YKB_YKLLVM_BIN_DIR`

-Under normal circumstances, yk builds a copy of its LLVM fork "ykllvm" and uses it to build interpreters.
-You can use your own ykllvm build by specifying the directory where the executables (e.g. `clang`, `llvm-config`, and so on) are stored with `YKB_YKLLVM_BIN_DIR`. yk does not check your installation for
+Under normal circumstances, yk builds a copy of its LLVM fork "ykllvm", which it also uses it to build interpreters (via the compiler's use of `yk-config`).
+You can use your own ykllvm build by specifying the directory where the executables (e.g. `clang`, `llvm-config`, and so on) are stored with `YKB_YKLLVM_BIN_DIR`.

-compatibility: it is your responsibility to ensure that your ykllvm build matches that expected by yk.
+yk does not check your installation for compatibility: it is your responsibility to ensure that your ykllvm build matches that expected by yk.

+It is also undefined behaviour to move between defining this variable and not within a repository using `yk` (including the `yk` repository itself).
+If you want to set/unset `YKB_YKLLVM_BIN_DIR` then `cargo clean` any repositories using `yk` before rebuilding them.

 ## Run-time Variables